1. About pregabalin

 What if I take too much?

-Taking too much pregabalin by accident may cause unpleasant side effects.
+Taking too much pregabalin may cause unpleasant side effects.

 - feel sleepy